BreakellrZ/e-commerce/README.md

  ### **2.5 User stories**

- I had a total of NUMBER HERE User Stoires for this project.
+ I had a total of 30 User Stoires for this project.
 I categorized them via Must-Have -- Should-have -- Could have -- & Wont have.
 Must haves were Crucial for this project.
 Should-haves were I should have this but it is not the end of the world if I do not.
 Could haves were if I thought something could be in my project, It would be nice to have it but it does not need it.
 Wont haves were user stories that I wont have in my project due to time restraints or the skills to be able to do it as of now.

 **MoSCoW prioritization technique stands for**: